rushikatabathuni/Adobe-Hackathon-1A/README.md

 # PDF Outline Extractor - Adobe Hackathon Round 1A

-## Overview

-This solution extracts structured outlines from PDF documents, identifying titles and hierarchical headings (H1, H2, H3) with high accuracy and speed.
-Built for the "Connecting the Dots" Adobe Hackathon Challenge Round 1A.

 ## Approach

-Our solution employs a hybrid approach combining embedded Table of Contents (TOC) extraction with advanced heuristic analysis:
+A hybrid approach combining embedded Table of Contents (TOC) extraction with advanced heuristic analysis:

 ### 1. **Embedded TOC Extraction**
 - First attempts to extract the document outline from the PDF's embedded Table of Contents